Are Large Pre-trained Vision Language Models Effective Construction Safety Inspectors?: Results and Discussion

 High precision scores across all rules for human performance validate the ground truth.
 However, relatively lower recall rates indicate that construction engineers may overlook some dangers at construction sites, even when violations of safety protocols are obvious.

-The high recall rates and significantly lower precision of all VLMs suggest that the models tend to be conservative and may overshoot in identifying safety violations.
-Additionally, the results indicate that the chain-of-thought method does not significantly improve model performance when tests do not involve strong sequential dependencies, as demonstrated in previous studies \cite{Liu2023llava,Hessel2023NewYorkcaption}.
+For the violation detection, the high recall rates and significantly lower precision of all VLMs suggest that the models tend to be conservative and may overshoot in identifying safety violations.
+Additionally, the results indicate that the chain-of-thought method does not significantly improve model performance when tests do not involve strong sequential dependencies, as demonstrated in previous studies \citep{Liu2023llava,Hessel2023NewYorkcaption}.
+A closer examination of numbers reveals that the models perform relatively worse on safety rules 2 and 4 compared to human upper bounds.
+Safety rule 2 requires workers working at heights to wear safety harnesses, while safety rule 4 requires workers to stay clear of an excavator’s operating radius.
+Both rules demand an understanding of spatial relationships within the image.
+Specifically, safety rule 2 requires the VLM to determine whether a worker is working at height, whereas safety rule 4 requires assessing whether a person is near the excavator and reasoning about the potential risk of being hit.
+Humans—especially expert civil engineers—can easily arrive at the correct conclusion using spatial reasoning and common sense.
+The results, however, indicate that the VLM still struggles with these types of spatial and logical reasoning tasks.

-In terms of reasoning, only GPT models approach the upper bounds set by human-level textual explanations.
-LLaVA models, utilizing smaller language models, struggle to produce high-quality textual explanations.
+In terms of reasoning, only GPT and Gemini models approach the upper bounds set by human-level textual explanations.
+Open-source LLaVA and Qwen models, utilizing smaller language models, struggle to produce high-quality textual explanations.
 Regarding visual grounding, none of the models accurately pinpoint the exact location of violations, as evidenced by notably low IoU scores.
+The low IoU scores further reflect the limited spatial reasoning capability discussed above, particularly for the LLaVA and Gemini models, which are either smaller in model size or are not explicitly reported to be trained on object localization or bounding box generation tasks.
 These findings are visualized in Figure \ref{fig:examples of vqa reasoning with no comment}.
 In the worst cases, some models even fail to provide valid bounding box coordinates for evaluation.

-Contrary to the intuition that ``larger models perform better on everything", LLaVA 13B demonstrates impressive visual grounding capacity in safety rule violation detection.
-This may be attributed to the visual instruction tuning training method employed in its training \cite{Liu2023llava}, which includes extensive questions, conversations, and reasoning about spatial information in the training data, in contrast to the WebText training data used for the GPT series.
+Contrary to the intuition that ``larger models perform better on everything", Qwen 7B demonstrates impressive visual grounding capacity in safety rule violation detection.
+This behavior may stem from Qwen’s pre-training strategy, which uses absolute pixel coordinates for object localization \citep{Bai2025Qwen2.5vl}.
+This approach likely enhances its visual grounding capability compared to models trained on normalized coordinates, as is common in visual instruction tuning \citep{Liu2023llava}.
+We blame the poor grounding capacity of large proprietary models- Gemini and GPT series- on the absence of specific visual grounding training \citep{Comanici2025Gemini2.5,Openai2024gpt4}.